Creating a Positive Bathroom Experience with Assent-Based Potty Training Techniques

 - Mar 4

 Potty training can be a challenging milestone for both children and caregivers.
 Many children resist the process because it feels unfamiliar, pressured, or even scary.
-The Assent-Based Potty Training Protocol offers a fresh approach that puts the child’s feelings of safety, control, and voluntary participation first.
+The Assent-Based Potty Training Protocol offers a fresh approach that prioritizes the child’s feelings of safety, control, and voluntary participation.
 This method helps build a positive connection with the bathroom and the potty training process, making it a smoother, more enjoyable experience for everyone involved.

 This post will walk you through the first phase of this protocol, focusing on creating a fun, pressure-free bathroom environment that encourages children to willingly engage.
 You will find practical steps, examples, and tips to apply this approach effectively.